Battle of Chillianwala: Battle

 Gough intended to delay the attack until the following day, but as his army prepared to pitch camp, hitherto concealed Sikh artillery opened fire from positions much closer than had been anticipated.
 Gough later wrote that he feared the Sikhs might bombard his encampments overnight, though some of his officers believed he had merely been stung into hasty action.
 Gough's army was composed of two infantry divisions, each of two brigades, each in turn of one British and two Bengal Native infantry battalions, with a total of 66 guns from the Bengal Artillery and Bengal Horse Artillery.
+Overall Gough's total strength was about 12,000-13,000 men.

 The 3rd Division under Sir Colin Campbell, with two field artillery batteries and three horse artillery troops, was deployed on the left, while the 2nd Division commanded by Major General Sir Walter Gilbert was deployed on the right with a field artillery battery and three horse artillery troops.
 Gough also had a cavalry division under Major General Joseph Thackwell, but this was split, with one brigade on each flank; Brigadier White's on the left, Brigadier Pope's on the right.
 Gough deployed two heavy artillery batteries with eight 18-pounder guns and four 8-inch howitzers in the centre.
 A brigade of Bengal Native troops under Brigadier Penney was in reserve.

 Gough ordered the advance to commence at about 3:00 pm.
 From the outset, the right-hand brigade of Campbell's division, commanded by Brigadier Pennycuick, was in difficulties.
 Because the jungle made it difficult for Campbell to coordinate his two brigades, he assumed personal command of the left hand brigade under Brigadier Hoggan, while ordering Pennycuick to attack with the bayonet.
 The British regiment of Pennycuick's brigade was the 24th Foot, which had only recently arrived in India.
 They advanced very rapidly, but lost cohesion and also lost touch with the rest of the brigade in the thick scrub.
 Trying to attack Sikh guns head-on, they suffered heavily from grapeshot.
 When they reached the main Sikh positions, Sikh resistance was desperate and the 24th were driven back.
 The Queen's colours were lost, although the Sikhs never claimed to have captured them and they were either destroyed or conceivably buried with the officer who had carried them.